 When discriminatory harassment rises to the level of creating a hostile environment, Rider University may also impose sanctions on the Respondent through application of the appropriate grievance process below.
 Rider University reserves the right to address offensive conduct and/or discriminatory harassment that 1) does not rise to the level of creating a hostile environment, or 2) that is of a generic nature and not based on a protected status.
-Addressing such conduct may result in the imposition of discipline under Rider University policy such as the Student Code of Social Conduct or through respectful conversation, remedial actions, education, and/or other alternative resolution mechanisms.
+Addressing such conduct may result in the imposition of discipline under Rider University policy such as the Student Code of Social Conduct or through any relevant employment policy.
+Such behavior may also be addressed through respectful conversation, remedial actions, education, and/or other alternative resolution mechanisms.